jftuga/claude-image-renamer/README.md

 1. Sanitizes macOS screenshot filenames that contain narrow no-break space characters (U+202F)
 2. Generates OCR text extraction from the image (or uses existing `.ocr.txt` file if present)
 3. Sends both the OCR content and image to Claude for analysis
-4. Claude renames the file to a descriptive format using `mv`
+4. Claude analyzes the image, checks for naming conflicts, and renames the file to a descriptive format using `mv`

 ## Acknowledgements